News New Look, Same Vision: KrakenD’s Website Redesign

 • HALF-OPEN: After the timeout, it changes to this state and allows one connection to pass.
 If the connection succeeds, the state changes to CLOSED, and the backend is considered to be healthy again.
 But if it fails, it switches back to OPEN for another timeout.

-Definition of failure
+Definition of error

 • Network or connectivity problems